oscerd/puppet-tomcat-module/README.md

 *  __War Version__: The version of the deploying war.
 This variable will be ignored if war versioned value is _no_
 *  __Deploy Path__: The location where the war must be placed (default is `/webapps/`)
 *  __Context__: The context of the package we are deploying.
 If _deploy path_ is different from `/webapps/` then the context will be considered, otherwise it will be skipped.
+*  __External Conf__: This variable defines if the package we are deploying has an external configuration to install.
+Possible values _yes_ or _no_ (default is _no_)
+*  __External Dir__: The directory that contains the external configuration of the package.
+The module will search for this directory in `tomcat/files/` folder.
+If external_conf is equal to _no_, then this variable will be ignored.
+If external_conf is equal to _yes_ this variable must be specified.
+*  __External Conf Path__: The Tomcat directory that will contains the external configuration directory of the package.
+Default value is _/conf/_.
+If external_conf is equal to _no_, then this variable will be ignored.
+If external_conf is equal to _yes_ this variable must be specified.
 *  __Family__: Possible values of Apache Tomcat version _6_, _7_, _8_
 *  __Update Version__: The update version of Apache Tomcat
 *  __Install Directory__: The directory where the Apache Tomcat is installed (default is `/opt/`)